 Operating microscopes are designed to provide bright light and greatly magnify the surgical area.
 This allows the trained neurosurgeon to be more precise and effective in operating the delicate structures around and in the spinal cord and nerve roots.
 Many operating microscopes also display a high-resolution image on a screen in the operating room, and some allow recording of the procedure.
 See below for some videos of spinal microsurgery.
 (Spine Hospital director Dr. Paul C. McCormick produced the videos as teaching aids for other neurosurgeons.
 They are available for public viewing, but keep in mind that they contain close-up footage of spine surgery.)

 Microsurgery may be used to remove a tumor or tangle of blood vessels in the spinal cord, a procedure called microsurgical spinal cord tumor resection.
 It may be used to remove part of a damaged disc, as in a cervical microdiscectomy or a lumbar microdiscectomy.
 In fact, it may be used as part of many surgeries, including minimally invasive surgery.

 Preparing for Your Appointment

 The world-class neurosurgeons at The Spine Hospital at the Neurological Institute of New York continue a long tradition of skill, care, and expertise that result in the best possible surgical outcomes for our patients.
 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in microsurgical spine treatments.